Replit vs GitHub Codespaces: The complete comparison guide

 Winner: Replit

-While GitHub Codespaces offers established Git workflows and professional code review processes, Replit's real-time collaboration has the advantage of immediate synchronous teamwork because you can share a link and start coding together instantly with live cursors and real-time changes.
+While GitHub Codespaces offers established Git workflows and professional code review processes, collaborative coding in Replit has the advantage of immediate synchronous teamwork because you can share a link and start coding together instantly with live cursors and real-time changes.
 This eliminates coordination overhead for rapid collaboration scenarios, including pair programming, education, and quick prototyping.

 Getting your code live is often the hardest part of development.